Stephen C. Lynch, CFA, CPA

 M. Vance Saunders, CPA

 Vance received a B.S.B.A. with concentrations in Finance and Accounting from Longwood University and an M.B.A. from Virginia Commonwealth University.
 He holds the Certified Public Accountant designation.
 He is also qualified as a FINRA General Securities Representative (Series 7), General Securities Principal (Series 24), Uniform Securities Agent (Series 63) and Investment Banking Representative (Series 79).
-He previously served on the Alumni Advisory Board for the Longwood University College of Business & Economics.

 INSIGHTS: